 Two other stadiums that would go down very well would be the inclusion of Celtic Park or Ibrox as the two biggest club grounds in Scotland.
 Both boasting capacities of over 50,000, the stadiums are iconic and home to Scotland’s two biggest clubs, something that could add to the in-game rivalry.

-As well as the official stadiums being used, if FIFA can improve the in-game atmosphere’s and adjust it according to the importance of the game it would go a long way to improving user experience.
+It's unlikely we will see Celtic Park or FIFA having featured on PES 2019 As well as the official stadiums being used, if FIFA can improve the in-game atmosphere’s and adjust it according to the importance of the game it would go a long way to improving user experience.

 Check out the new gameplay features.

 The shadows at the San Siro are a nightmare on FIFA Photo credit: u/Moosie5678

 AC and Inter Milan have confirmed that the San Siro will be demolished in the coming years.
 This follows an agreement between the clubs to build a new home which they will continue to share.
 The iconic San Siro holds 80,000 fans and will be dearly missed in real life and on FIFA too.
 The shadows at the ground do make it a tricky venue to play at on FIFA, and if the new game is the last time we see it, let's hope the new one will have no similar issues.

 With the latest license announcement of the Bundesliga to FIFA 20, EA have added 13 stadiums into the game.

 |Commerzbank Arena||Eintracht Frankfurt|